Premises Licence Review

 You can find further information regarding how to make an application for review and the review process below.

 Please note that it is not necessary to make an application for review to raise concerns you have regarding the operation of licensed premises.
-Before considering applying to the Board for review of a premises licence you should raise any such concerns you have with either the council's Licensing Standards Officer by email or call 01506 281632 or Police Scotland by email or call 101.
+Before considering applying to the Board for review of a premises licence you should raise any such concerns you have by email with either the council's Licensing Standards Officer or Police Scotland Licensing or call the Police on 101.

 More information on reviews is contained in section 5 of the.